MLK Jr. holiday celebrations include acts of service and parades, but some take a political turn

 Meanwhile, a dangerously cold winter storm was limiting some planned activities.
 The National Civil Rights Museum in Memphis announced that it would be closed on Monday because of icy roads but would still hold a virtual celebration in honor of King’s birthday.
 The Great Smoky Mountains National Park on the Tennessee-North Carolina border was also closed, canceling a campground cleanup event.

-Also cancelled because of weather was the Martin Luther King Gymnastics Invitational set for Monday at Vanderbilt University in Nashville.
+Also canceled because of weather was the Martin Luther King Gymnastics Invitational set for Monday at Vanderbilt University in Nashville.

 The historic meet was to include Fisk, Brown, Iowa State, Rutgers, Talladega (Ala.) and William & Mary.
 The competition aimed to feature the only African American women head coaches in the sport for the first time ever.